-One thing that I struggle with the most is finding time in my busy schedule to get all my workouts and runs in.
-Some days there just seems to not be enough time in the day to do everything that needs to be done and still get your workout.
+One thing that many of us struggle with when trying to get fit and healthy is time.
+There just seems to not be enough time in the day to do everything that needs to be done and still get your workout.
 So today I am sharing 5 fitness tips for finding time to workout.